taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ## Presentations

+"What can we learn about brains by studying the movements of bodies?".
+Presented at the opening plenary session of the 2º Congresso Nacional de Psicomotricidade in Vila Real, Portugal.
+{% include video provider="youtube" id="TVzpkTZ-QwM" %}

 "The Cuttle Shuttle: Behavior and Learning in Predatory Sepia officinalis (Cephalopoda)".
 Presented at the 2017 CephsInAction & CIAC meeting "Cephalopod Science from Biology to Welfare", Heraklion, Crete.
 {% include video provider="youtube" id="CHrMDdK78Sk" %}